 What filters do I use?

 You have your choice of filter to the Ratio carafe.
 This can either be a conical paper filter (such as the Chemex paper filter FC-100 or FSU-100; a sample of 4 filters is included with purchase) or a permanent stainless filter like the Able Kone for Ratio.
 Able designed our branded filter with large batch brewing in mind.
 Whether you prefer 15 or 40 oz. brews, you can ideally extract the sweetness from your coffee– all without paper waste.

 Where do you manufacture the Ratio Eight?

-We assemble the Ratio Edition here in Portland, Oregon out of custom parts made for us overseas and here in the Pacific Northwest.
-The Ratio Eight is assembled in Taichung, Taiwan by our partner that we have been working with since 2012.
-We regularly visit each of our factories in person to ensure an exceptional level of quality in every aspect of the operation.
+We assemble the Ratio Eight here in Portland, Oregon out of custom parts made for us overseas and here in the Pacific Northwest.